Cappadocia Notes

 Some tourists were less benign.
 Fueled by a proscription on art depicting the human form, Muslim vandals scratched out the eyes of the images they could reach.
 What remains are haunting illustrations of saints and saviors with vacant stares or etched milky tears running down their cheeks.

-Other options to underground living were witnessed at Kaymakli, one of the subterranean cities built to guard against invaders.
-The stables and wineries indicated the citizens were prepared to stay a while.
-The large stone plugs which could be rolled over entryways to keep unwanted guests out showed they valued the exclusivity of their gated community.
+The subterranean city of Kaymakli was built to guard against invaders.
+The stables and wineries indicated the citizens prepared to stay a while.
+The city had large stone plugs to roll over and close off entryways and keep unwanted guests out.
+They valued the exclusivity of their gated community.

 Cappadocia by Air